angrybacon/doomsday-wiki/markdown/chapters/02-ddft/02-brainstorm.md

 ## Conclusion

-1. You can use BS to exchange resources between your hand and the pile
+1. You can use Bs to exchange resources between your hand and the pile
 1. These resources need not be mana or wincons; dead cards/slots in your pile are resources in this sense.
 1. Be judicious with your Brainstorms pre-combo, as they can be powerful